SonaHJ/OTSAction/README.md

 ### `datasets`

 Optional.
 Semicolon (;) delimited list of source:replacement datasets for the job to run.
 For example, dataset1:dataset2;dataset3:dataset4

+### `exportReport`

+Optional.
+Use this option to export the Junit report generated for the test in XML format.
+Specify the complete path to the directory including the filename.
+For example, C:/TestFolder/TestFile.xml

 ### `multipleValues`